volons/volons/README.md

 ## Use Volons node module to write code for drones with nodejs

-Create new folder to store your first program using Volons.
+Create a new folder to store your first program using Volons.

     $ mkdir first-project-with-volons
     $ cd first-project-with-volons

 Init a Nodejs project and install Volons package.
-Copy takeoff.js sample code from volons sample code folder.
+Copy Takeoff.js sample code from volons sample code folder.

     $ npm install volons --save
-    $ cp ./node_modules/volons/examples/takeoff.js ./takeoff.js
+    $ cp ./node_modules/volons/examples/Takeoff.js ./Takeoff.js

-takeoff.js is a trival sample code.
+Takeoff.js is a trival sample code.

     $ cat ./takeoff.js
 ```javascript